Counselling service details

 Flynne’s Barn is registered with the Charity Commission (reg. no. 1177897).
 The Counselling and Family support service is run by Robin Ewart-Biggs (Systemic family therapist, UKCP registration 06158736), who has been a mental health practitioner since 1992, in the NHS and the voluntary sector, with extensive experience of both delivering and managing services.
 All sessional counsellors have enhanced DBS checks and are registered with BACP/UKCP or equivalent.
 Clinical governance policies and procedures are available on request.

-Following an initial pilot project, counselling and family support are now part of Flynne’s Barn mainstream services and are being evaluated to help shape future work.
+Following an initial pilot project, counselling and family support are now part of Flynne’s Barn mainstream services and continue to be evaluated – latest external evaluation report.

 If you would like to print a copy of this then please open this page as a PDF – Counselling and family support